 Proper patient care documentation is a vital component of the MFR program.
 Agencies need to ensure that minimum data requirements are captured and documented on the PCR.
 Agencies utilizing their own PCR will be responsible to collect information as defined in the PCR data collection requirements.
 MFR agencies are not required to collect and record individually identifying health information on the PCR.

-This website (the "Site") is owned and operated by Alberta Health Services ("AHS").
-By using the Site, you, the user, agree to the following terms and conditions (the "Terms and Conditions").
+This website (the "Portal") is owned and operated by Alberta Health Services ("AHS").
+By using the Portal, you, the user, agree to the following terms and conditions (the "Terms and Conditions").

-1. THIS SITE PROVIDES INFORMATION INTENDED FOR USE BY MEDICAL FIRST RESPONDERS
+1. THE PORTAL PROVIDES INFORMATION INTENDED FOR USE BY MEDICAL FIRST RESPONDERS

-The Content of this Site is provided only for use by agencies enrolled with the MFR Program and the physicians who provide medical oversight for these agencies.
+The Content of the Portal is provided only for use by agencies enrolled with the MFR Program and the physicians who provide medical oversight for these agencies.

 2. PROPRIETARY RIGHT AND GRANT OF LIMITED LICENSE